dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q04.md

 Or we can calculate $P(B)$ by using what we know in part A ($67 \%$). $1 - 0.67 = 0.33$.

-Back to Bayes theorem we have:
+Back to Bayes' theorem we have:
 $$\begin{align*}
 P(A|B) &= \frac{0.8 \cdot 0.1}{0.33} \\
 &= \frac{0.08}{0.33}\\